pybricks/pybricks-api/doc/api/signaltypes.rst

 --------------
 Voltages are expressed in millivolt (mV).

-For example, you can check the voltage of the :meth:`battery
+For example, you can check the voltage of the battery.
-<.builtins.Battery.voltage>`.

 .. _current: